LandonSchropp/dotfiles/readme.md

 ## Dotfiles and Toolbox

-To get all of the settings and script files, clone the [dotfiles](https://github.com/LandonSchropp/dotfiles) and [toolbox](https://github.com/LandonSchropp/toolbox) repositories:
+To get all of the settings and script files, clone the [dotfiles](https://github.com/LandonSchropp/dotfiles).

 ```
 git clone git@github.com:LandonSchropp/dotfiles.git $HOME/dotfiles
-git clone git@github.com:LandonSchropp/toolbox.git $HOME/toolbox
 ```

 ## Oh My ZSH